 Your title, keywords, images, descriptions, and tags will make a huge difference in where your mixed media art listings will land in the search results, which will make a huge difference in how many views your listings receive from your customers.

 If you’re selling on Etsy, Skillshare has a lot of amazing classes about how to optimize your SEO for your Etsy store.
-You can get a free trial of Skillshare that will let you take all of these amazing SEO classes for free!
+You can get a discount to Skillshare that will let you take all of these amazing SEO classes for free!

 If you’re selling on other platforms, I highly suggest letting yourself get lost in a YouTube rabbit hole.
 There is so much valuable and free information on YouTube covering SEO strategies for almost every selling platform you could possibly be working with.